 Social media is on the rise.
 It is changing the way how business is done in our dynamic world.
 With most of the people now being online, it’s perfectly normal for you to register on these sites too.

 How do you benefit from it?
-Look at it this way, a customer may get to visit your business once a week.
-However, that same customer can visit your social media account or posts online multiple times during the week.
+Look at it this way; a customer may get to visit your business once a week.
+However, that same customer can visit your social media account or post online multiple times during the week.